hashicorp/waypoint-examples/project-templates/ecs/basic/README.md

 # Waypoint Project Template Example

-This is an example of how to create and use project templating in HCP Waypoint.
+This is an example of how a platform engineer can create a project template in HCP Waypoint to allow application developers to quickly bootstrap new applications following organizational standards.

-Pre-Requisites
+Project Templates in HCP Waypoint allow platform engineers to define templates for waypoint projects.
+Templates contain a templated waypoint.hcl, which defines the app's deployment workflow, and a Terraform [no-code module](https://developer.hashicorp.com/terraform/tutorials/cloud/no-code-provisioning) which creates app-specific infrastructure.
+App developers can then create new applications using this template quickly and easily, without needing deep awareness of the underlying infrastructure.

+In this example, we will configure a project template for AWS ECS microservices with dev and prod environments, and then use it to create and deploy a basic nodejs webapp.

+Pre-Requisites:

-AWS Account with Admin Permissions
+- AWS Account with Admin Permissions

-Terraform Enterprise Account with No Code Module Enabled.
+- Terraform Enterprise Account with No Code Module Enabled.

 ## Foundational Infrastructure Setup